bimdata/documentation-old/doc_sphinx/viewer/utils.rst

 Example
 =======

 Clicking the plugin icon will activate the 'select by storey' mode.
-When you click on an object, all objects in the same storey are selected.
+When you click an object, all objects in the same storey are selected.
 The hover is storey dependent.

 .. code-block:: html